floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions_2x.md

 ### Dynamic index patterns: User name substitution

-When defining index patterns the placeholder `${user.name}` is allowed to support indices or aliases which contain the name of the user.
+When defining index patterns the placeholder `${user.name}` is allowed to support indices which contain the name of the user.

 ```yaml
 <role_name>: